-Usual and Customary (U&C) -reimbursement for Covered Expenses received from providers, including Physicians or health care facilities, who are not part of Your network are determined based on one of the following:
+Reimbursement for Covered Expenses received from providers, including Physicians or health care facilities, who are not part of Your network are determined based on one of the following:

-- Fee(s) that are negotiated with the Physician or facility; or - The amount that is usually charged by health care providers in the same geographical area (or greater area, if necessary) for the same services, treatment, or materials: - > 140 percent of the published rates allowed by the Centers for Medicare and Medicaid Services (CMS) for the same or similar service within the geographic market; or - A gap methodology may be utilized when CMS does not have rates published for certain procedural codes; or - > 50 percent of the provider's billed charges when unable to obtain a rate published by CMS and/or gap methodology does not apply.
+- Fee(s) that are negotiated with the Physician or facility; or - The amount that is usually accepted by health care providers in the same geographical area (or greater area, if necessary) for the same services, treatment, or materials; or - Current publicly available data reflecting the costs for health care providers providing the same or similar services, treatment, or materials adjusted for geographical differences plus a margin factor; or - 140 percent of the published rates allowed by the Centers for Medicare and Medicaid Services (CMS) for the same or similar service within the geographic market. - A gap methodology may be utilized when CMS does not have rates published for certain procedural codes; or - 50 percent of the provider's billed charges when unable to obtain a rate published by CMS and/or gap methodology does not apply.